vectara/vectara-answer/README.md

 Customize and deploy a pre-built conversational search UI connected to the data you've ingested into [Vectara](https://vectara.com/).
 With Vectara’s [APIs](https://docs.vectara.com/docs/) you can create conversational experiences with your data, such as chatbots, semantic search, and workplace search.

-`vectara-answer` is an open source React project that provides a configurable conversational search user interface.
-You can deploy it to end users so they can ask questions of your data and get back accurate, dependable answers, or refer to the source code when building your own conversational search applications.
+`vectara-answer` is an Open-Source React project that provides a configurable conversational search user interface.
+You can deploy it to end users, so they can ask questions of your data and get back accurate, dependable answers, or refer to the source code when building your own conversational search applications.

 ## Quickstart